chrislattman/blogging-project/docs/qemu/index.md

 ## Usage

-Note: remove `sudo` when running these steps on macOS or Windows.

 ### Installing VM

 1. If you haven't already done so, make a folder where all your QEMU VMs will reside, and navigate to it: